COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Oklahoma/README_OK.md

 - NCES
     - NCES District Files, Fall 1997-Fall 2022
     - NCES School Files, Fall 1997-Fall 2022
+    - Cleaned NCES Data [will start empty]

 Download the original raw data .xlsx and .csv files on Google Drive, and keep them within the subfolders they are in on Drive.

 - Data from Version 1.0 (in the Publicly Available Data Files folder on Drive) will be used for AvgScaleScore.
 - Data from the Data Requests will be used for everything else.

 There are 4 .do files.
 Run them in the following order:

     Oklahoma DTA Conversion.do;

     Oklahoma NCES Cleaning.do;

     Oklahoma Cleaning 2017-2023.do;

     Oklahoma Cleaning 2024.do.

 ## File Path